 Senate Committee approval, November 2021: The Senate Committee on Energy and Natural Resources passed Senate Bill S. 491 on November 18, 2021.
+The Committee reported the bill favorably, without amendment, to the full Senate in December.

 House and Senate subcommittee hearings on York River designation bills, November & June 2021: The House Committee on Natural Resources Subcommittee on National Parks, Forests, and Public Lands held a hearing on H.R.
 1469 on November 9, 2021.
 The Senate Committee on Energy and Natural Resources Subcommittee on National Parks convened a hearing on S. 491 on June 23, 2021.
 Testimony in support of the bills was provided by the bill sponsors, York River Study coordinator Jennifer Hunter, and National Park Service representatives.